 Click here for Municipal Court contact information and directions.

 Allow ten days from the date of the violation before coming to or calling the court about the violations.

-PAYMENT, DRIVING SAFETY COURSE AND DEFERRED DISPOSITION BY MAIL: You may pay your fine, request deferred disposition or a driving safety course by mail.
+PAYMENT, DRIVING SAFETY COURSE AND DEFERRED DISPOSITION BY MAIL: You may pay your fine, request deferred disposition or a driving safety course by mail using the applications at these links.
 Complete information was offered to you at the time you received a citation.
 To pay your fine, detach the plea of guilty or no contest at the bottom of the citation and mail it to the Pasadena Municipal Court at the address noted on the ticket.

 APPEARANCE ON COURT DATE: If you have not previously appeared in writing or by attorney, paid or rescheduled, you are required to appear in court at the date and time stated on your ticket.

 PROPER ATTIRE REQUIRED: Shorts, tank tops, halter tops and flip flops are not permitted in Court.

 FAILURE TO APPEAR IN COURT: Failure to appear or failure to pay fines may result in 1.
 Denial of renewal of your Driver’s License; 2.
 Denial of your renewal of your vehicle registration; 3.
 The filing of an additional charge of failure to appear and the issuance of a warrant for your arrest.